-Rev. Rayna Hamre (she/her) has been a life-long student of alternative states of mind, experiencing these transitional states since childhood, while out in nature.
-After surveying many of the spiritual traditions of Asia as a teenager, her serious spiritual journey began with the practice of Japanese Zen Buddhism at the Zen Center of Los Angeles, and an exploration of ancient Greco-Roman traditions, in her late teenage years.
-This pursuit of a serious meditative practice from her early years has had a profound effect on her life.
+Rev. Rayna Hamre (she/her) has been a life-long student of alternative states of mind, experiencing these transitional states since childhood while out in nature.
+After surveying many of the spiritual traditions of Asia as a teenager, her serious spiritual journey began with the practice of Japanese Zen Buddhism at the Zen Center of Los Angeles, and an exploration of ancient Greco-Roman mystery traditions, in her late teenage years.
+This pursuit of a serious meditative practice from early on has had a profound effect on her life.
 She began to ask those larger questions about life's purpose, and what happens to us after we die.

 Rev. Rayna has recently studied with Dr. Clare Johnson to better assist those who seek to explore their dreams using the powerful tool of lucid dream play.
 She is the founder and co-leader of Dream Walkers ritual, dream, and study group, as well as the founder and lead teacher for Three Worlds One Heart.
 An avid student, she has also studied at Cherry Hill Pagan Seminary, has completed training with teacher Christopher Penczak, served as a mentor and teacher, and participated in the Harner Foundation for Shamanic Studies.
-Rayna has been an active Mystic/Pagan leader and teacher in the Orange County area for over 25 years.
+Rayna has been an active spiritual leader and teacher in the Orange County area for over 25 years.